How to Book a Moulin Rouge Show in Paris ⋆ FullTravel.it

 Is the Moulin Rouge Montmartre worth it?

-There are lots of great things to do in Paris and the Moulin Rouge is definitely worth it if you are visiting the city for the first time.
-I think it's one of the best things to do in Paris at night and something that allows you to experience a historical part of the French capital, even if the experience has become a tourist attraction over the years!
+There are plenty of fantastic things to do in Paris and the Moulin Rouge is definitely worth it if you are visiting the city for the first time.
+I think it’s one of the best things to do in Paris at night and something that lets you experience a historic part of the French capital, even if the experience has become a tourist attraction over the years!

 Hotels near the Moulin Rouge

-If you are looking for the best hotels near the Moulin Rouge in Montmartre, here are some of our best tips:
+If you are looking for the best hotels near the Moulin Rouge in Montmartre, here are some of our top recommendations: